Disagreement Resolution

 Using a disagreement resolution service allow concerns and issues to be raised and you can be confident your views and wishes are heard – this usually reduces the need to take a dispute to the tribunal.

-The Welsh Government requires all local authorities to provide access to independent disagreement resolution to help when parents or young people cannot agree with the local authority or other providers about the special educational provision for a child or young person.
+The Welsh Government requires all local authorities to provide access to independent disagreement resolution to help when parents or young people cannot agree with the local authority or other providers about the Additional Learning Provision for a child or young person.
 Other providers include early year’s settings, schools, colleges and other post 16 provision.

 The aim is to explore each party’s views and reach an agreement that is in the best interest of the child or young person.